Understanding Elevated Liver Enzymes Levels in Blood

 - Dark urine and pale stools due to the presence of bile pigments

-- Itching: The exact mechanism of why itching occurs in liver disease is not fully understood, but it is thought to be related to the buildup of bile acids in the bloodstream.
+- Itching: The exact mechanism of why itching occurs in liver disease is not fully understood.
+It is thought to be related to the buildup of bile acids in the bloodstream.

 - Swelling in the legs and ankles due to edema